tiagosiebler/bybit-api/README.md

 - [src](./src) - the whole connector written in TypeScript
 - [lib](./lib) - the JavaScript version of the project (built from TypeScript).
 This should not be edited directly, as it will be overwritten with each release.
-- [dist](./dist) - the web-packed bundle of the project for use in browser environments.
+- [dist](./dist) - the webpack bundle of the project for use in browser environments (see guidance on webpack below).
 - [examples](./examples) - some implementation examples & demonstrations.
 Contributions are welcome!

 ---